-By September first of each fiscal school year, SBCSELPA will review LI expenditures by LEA from the prior year.
-Any LEA annual allocation LI funding remaining from the prior year above 25% shall go into a SBCSELPA shared pool to fund any other LEA unfunded LI costs from the prior year.
-Any LEA that can demonstrate they have a shortage of LI funding in a given year to cover LI student needs (as per specified priorities listed below) may submit a request with documentation to the SBCSELPA by June first of the current school year in order to access shared pool LI funding that may become available the following September.
+By September first of each fiscal school year, SBCSELPA will review LI expenditures.
+Ending balances from SBCSELPA's LI prior year allocation shall go into a shared pool.
+Any LEA that can demonstrate they have a shortage of LI funding in a given year to cover LI student may submit a request with documentation to the SBCSELPA by June first of the current school year in order to access shared pool LI funding that may become available.
+Requests must be approved by the JPA Board.
 If there is SBCSELPA level shared pool LI funding remaining after all prior year LEA expenses are funded, it will be allocated out to SBCSELPA member LEAs by based on numbers/percentages of students identified as low incidence (LI) in the current year.